 For those with a sweet tooth, or looking to diversify your dessert repertoire this would be the perfect class to add to your belt.

-As a simply unique Japanese experience, this activity caught our eye as both creative and informative.
-Held in the swanky suburb of Daikanyama, the event is all about educating, food pairing and creativity.
+As a simply unique Japanese experience, this activity caught our eye as a simple way to enjoy the local beverage.
+Held in the cultural hub of Asakusa, the event is all about appreciating and understanding its foundations, production process and tasting the result.

-Regular posts and blogs about the Tokyo food and beverage scene are also a regular part of the website.
-This is to help you make informed choices when traversing the various districts of Tokyo, and considering local food choices and restaurants.
+Regular posts and blogs about the Japan food and beverage scene are also a regular part of the website.
+This is to help you make more informed choices when traversing the various districts and cities of Japan and considering local food choices and restaurants.
 Thus, everyone should definitely explore that section in greater detail.

 Food for Happiness Program

-At the core of Tokyo By Food’s ethical commitment is its desire to help give children in Cambodia a brighter future.
-Thought its ‘Food for Happiness‘ program, for each event that you book through their site, you will help to feed 10 children.
+At the core of By Food’s ethical commitment is its desire to help less fortunate communities across the globe.
+So, through its ‘Food for Happiness‘ program, for each event or tour that you book through their site, you will help contribute to their monthly programs.

-Tokyo by Food is a site that wants to help you experience the true Tokyo in all its mesmerising tastes and culinary creations.
-So as tourists or anyone in Tokyo, we strongly recommend you embrace one of their events to make your journey more memorable, but also to give a little back to the world too.
+By Food is a site that wants to help you experience the true taste of Japan in all its tantalising traditions and culinary creations.
+So as tourists or anyone in Japan, we strongly recommend their events to make your journey more memorable and flavoured.
 Check out their website now to book an event.